cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 }
 ```

-The main change here is to have a `DefinitionIdentifier` to link the
+The only change here is to have a `DefinitionIdentifier` to link the
 `ActualLRP` to the definition for that `DesiredLRP`

 ## Client Interaction